wKovacs64/hibp/API.md

 <a name="module_pwnedPasswordRange"></a>

 ## pwnedPasswordRange
-A module for determining if a password SHA-1 hash has been exposed in a breach.
+A module for determining if a password's SHA-1 hash has been exposed in a breach.

 **Example**